TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

         >>> c['bacon']                              # count of a missing element is zero 0

-    Setting a count to zero does not remove an element from a counter.
+    Setting a count to zero does not remove an element kutoka a counter.
     Use ``del`` to remove it entirely:

         >>> c['sausage'] = 0                        # counter entry with a zero count